Fillings are used to treat a cavity due to decay, and repair chipped or broken teeth caused by trauma or teeth grinding.

 Traditionally, teeth are filled with silver-coloured amalgam.
-Highly aesthetic fillings are available in tooth-coloured, plastic (resin) materials known as composite resin fillings, or as ceramic restorations.
+Highly aesthetic fillings are available in tooth-coloured resin (plastic) materials known as composite fillings, or as ceramic restorations.

 Fillings can be classified as direct or indirect restorations.

-It removes the need for a second appointment and increases patient’s comfort as an traditional impression of the teeth is no longer needed.
+It removes the need for a second appointment and increases the patient’s comfort as a traditional impression of the teeth is no longer needed.
 Instead, a scanner is used to capture photographic images of the cavity and these images are sent to a computer.